 She says it helps to recognize that we're all under stress, and to avoid adding to a charged situation.

 It's also important to keep perspective on the problem, urges Ewen.
-“There are millions of passengers flying every single day, and thousands of planes talking off.
+“There are millions of passengers flying every single day, and thousands of planes taking off.
 The vast, vast majority are taking off and landing without any issues."

 What to do if there's trouble on your flight